 - an interruption on any active serving cell:

-- of up to the duration shown in table 8.2.2.2.2-1, if the active serving cell is not in the same band as any of the SCells being activated or deactivated, or
+- of up to X2 slot, if the active serving cell is not in the same band as any of the SCells being activated or deactivated, provided the active serving cell and the SCell being activated or deactivated are in a band pair with independent beam management,

+Where X2 is specified in Table 8.2.2.2.2-1.

+or

 - of up to the duration shown in table 8.2.2.2.2-2, if the active serving cells are in the same band as any of the SCells being activated or deactivated provided the cell specific reference signals from the active serving cells and the SCells being activated or deactivated are available in the same slot.

-Table 8.2.2.2.2-1: Interruption duration for SCell activation/deactivation for inter-band CA
+Table 8.2.2.2.2-1: Interruption length X2 for SCell activation/deactivation for inter-band CA